martinwittmann/touchosc-generator/README.md

 ## Installation
-To run TouchOsc Generator you need to know how to run python scripts and have python3 and the jinja2 package installed.
+To run TouchOsc Generator you need to know how to run python scripts and have python 3.8 and the jinja2 package installed.

 ### Python installation
 Follow the official installation instructions on https://wiki.python.org/moin/BeginnersGuide/Download.